 Our blog features up-to-date information, opinions and commentary on media portrayal of people with disability, the Foundation and related issues.
 If you need help on how to include people with disability in any way, our Attitude Foundation guidelines for content writers are a good starting point.

 We are developing a guide for production companies which will set out the things to think about when creating inclusive production environments for the people behind and in front of the camera.
-The guidelines address accessibility and inclusive language as well as messaging and framing when creating fictional or factual film, television or web content.
-The guidelines are informed by the production and evaluation of our own documentary series.
+The fact sheet will address accessibility and inclusive language as well as messaging and framing when creating fictional or factual film, television or web content.
+The guidelines are informed by the production and evaluation of our own documentary series, Perspective Shift.

 - Project Open Doors was a program run by Griffith University in Queensland in 2018 that explored the representation of people with disability in journalism.